Stay Informed with Our Investor Brief Series

 Your Ticket to Travel: Maximizing Credit Card Points for the Savvy Spender

 “Sign up today and enjoy 50,000 bonus points on us!”
 “Earn 1% cash back on your everyday purchases and 5% back on dining!”
 “What’s in your wallet?”
-If you’ve turned on your television or received junk mail in the past ten years, you’ve likely heard or seen at least one of these catch phrases amid the bombardment of credit card advertisements vying for a coveted spot in your wallet or purse.
-It can be tough to make sense of it all, but strategically choosing the right cards can unlock thousands of dollars of value, especially when it comes to travel.
+If you’ve turned on your television or received junk mail in the past ten years, you’ve likely heard or seen at least one of these catchphrases amid the bombardment of credit card advertisements vying for a coveted spot in your wallet or purse.
+It can be tough to make sense of it all, but strategically choosing the right cards can unlock thousands of dollars in value, especially when it comes to travel.
 So, let’s break down some of the biggest advantages of using travel rewards cards over the traditional cash back alternatives.

 Maximizing the Sign-Up Bonus